| Location | Dog Mountain |

 We do not accept any advertising, nor will we ever sell our mailing list.
 Thanks for your consideration!

-'Nature always wears the colors of the spirit.' -- Ralph Waldo Emerson
+'Nature is a mutable cloud which is always and never the same.' -- Ralph Waldo Emerson